I’ve been on the hunt for the perfect woven mid-size or tote-styled handbag all summer long!

 It also comes in so many fun colors!

-TRIPLE JUMP SMALL BAG REVIEW:
+TRIPLE JUMP SMALL BAG REVIEW

-The straps barely fit under my arms, so same as the Santa Croce, no option to be hand-free.
-I know the Dragon Diffusion’s Grace bag has longer handles, but I prefer the look of a horizontal rectangle-shaped of Triple Jump bag more.
+I know the Dragon Diffusion’s Grace bag has a longer handle version, but I prefer the look of a horizontal rectangle-shaped of Triple Jump bag more because it’s a more timeless design in my opinion.

-You can fit a lot more inside since the bag opening is bigger.
-My laptop with its padded zippered case can fit inside the Triple Jump Small horizontally with a few inches sticking out (photos below), and I can hold on to the straps since there’s a good amount of space left.
-Ideally, I’d avoid carrying a laptop with this since it would eventually stretch out the leather.
-A shirt, light sweater, or light jacket would totally fit inside.
+My laptop with its padded zippered case can fit inside the Triple Jump Small horizontally but with a few inches sticking out (photos below).
+And I can hold on to the straps since there’s a good amount of space left.
+Ideally, I’d avoid carrying a laptop with this since it would eventually stretch out the leather, but a shirt, light sweater, or light jacket would fit inside though.

 In conclusion